sensible-hq/sensible-docs/readme-sync/v0/300 - integrations/1000 - excel/index.md

 TODO rewrite The following tutorial shows you how to use "quick extract" to upload documents for extraction to Sensible.

 **Note:** Bulk uploads are coming soon.
+TODO work on this note

 # Quick extractions

 Let's use example documents to show how to quickly extract data.

-**Coming soon:** Bulk upload for quick extractions

  In this tutorial you'll learn to:

 - upload new bank statements to the Sensible app
-- automatically extract from them using a config TODO explain this?
+- automatically extract from them using an example config
 - download the extracted data as Excel.

 Take the following steps: